-These clothing services are probably not deductible.
+These types of services are probably not deductible.
 However, the IRS does have guidelines for what clothes can be deducted.
-If your job requires you to wear a uniform and that uniform is not suitable for everyday wear, you may be able to deduct the cost of the clothing as a business expense.
+If your job requires you to wear a uniform, and that uniform is not suitable for everyday wear, you may be able to deduct the cost of that clothing as a business expense.

 Can I deduct my Amazon Prime subscription?

 Many different types of businesses use Amazon to source supplies.
 For example, mechanics need mechanical parts, artists need creative supplies, and people with a home office need office supplies like paper, ink, and pens.
 If these groups order their supplies off of Amazon and strictly use the membership for business items, they can deduct the service on their return.
 Amazon offers a Business Prime account to encourage more owners to use the service to buy and sell the items they need for their business.

 I prepaid for a subscription for my business for three years.
 How do I deduct the fees on my tax return?